The Ultimate Resource on All Things Social Trading

 - Open an account with one of the Social Trading Networks.
 There are numerous to choose from, hence you should analyze the reliability and accessibility as well as other features available and choose one that best suits you.

 - Find profitable and consistent traders to follow.
 Most Social Trading Networks will provide tools to help you filter the available traders according to profitability and other traits such as win rate, drawdown, number of pips gained and return on investment.
-Some of advanced platforms will also allow you to simulate the amount of profit you would have received by following your chosen traders over your preferred period of time.
+Some of the advanced platforms will also allow you to simulate the amount of profit you would have received by following your chosen traders over your preferred period of time.

 - Choose how much to allocate per chosen trader and copy them.